alexis-zorba/PrisonersDuel/README.md

 By playing this game and experimenting with different strategies, you can gain insights into these real-world scenarios and the complex dynamics of cooperation and conflict.

-## Getting Started

-[Include instructions on how to run the game, any dependencies, etc.]

-## Contributing

-We welcome contributions!
-If you have ideas for new strategies, improvements to the interface, or other enhancements, please feel free to submit a pull request.

-## License

-[Include your chosen license information here]